laurentperrinet/laurentperrinet.github.io/content/publication/voges-09-cosyne/index.md

----
-abstract: 'Most studies of cor tical network dynamics are either based on purely random wiring or neighborhood couplings, e.g., [Kumar, Schrader, Aer tsen, Rotter, 2008, Neural Computation 20, 1--43].
+---abstract: 'Most studies of cor tical network dynamics are either based on purely random wiring or neighborhood couplings, e.g., [Kumar, Schrader, Aer tsen, Rotter, 2008, Neural Computation 20, 1--43].
 Neuronal connections in the cor tex, however, show a complex spatial pattern composed of local and long-range connections, the latter